 Click the “Assign users” button in the right-hand menu.
 From here you can search the name or email address of the person you want to assign to the workflow run, and click to assign them.

-In the example above, we first unassigned one user, then assigned another user to the workflow run.
+We first unassigned one user in the example above, then assigned another user to the workflow run.

 Note: You can also invite a user to your organization as a guest and assign them to your workflow run, by typing their full email address into the field that opens when you click “Assign users” and hitting the enter key.